-When a blocked Android phone made a call, it went straight to voicemail without ringing.
-Instead, a message popped up, saying “Your call has been forwarded to an automated voice messaging system.”
-Not exactly concrete evidence, since this same message pops up in both Do Not Disturb mode and if the receiving phone is turned off.
+When a blocked Android phone makes a call, it goes straight to voicemail without ringing.
+Instead, a message will pop up, saying “Your call has been forwarded to an automated voice messaging system.”
+Not exactly concrete evidence, since this same message pops up in both Do Not Disturb mode and if the receiving phone is turned off or in airplane mode.

 Similar to iPhones, Android devices allow blocked callers to leave voicemails.
 But several apps available through the Google Play store allow you to block voicemails as well.